 - 0.13% Unplanned

 Seeing her analytics in the Timeular time tracking app made her realize that she was spending way too much time in Meetings and too little time on breaks.
 Wasting so much time in meetings meant less time to work on development – which she’d love to focus more on.

 To shift her time to other tasks, Sarah scheduled fewer meetings and replaced them with emails where it made sense.
 To do so, she asked herself “Could this have been solved with a quick conversation or email?” and replaced the meeting if it was a yes.

 “If I had a meeting, I time-boxed them to end the meeting early, but get the agenda accomplished.”

 Furthermore, detecting that 1/10 of her time went to interviewing made her pushing her recruiting efforts back to Human Resources and hence freed up more time for her important tasks.

 “It’s crucial to identify if a task is aligned with your responsibilities and if there is something you could be delegating or working with the person in charge.
 It’s about learning to say NO when it’s appropriate.”

-Spending less time on meetings, more time on breaks and delegating her recruitment tasks to the department that is actually responsible for it helped Sarah having more time for her development tasks.
+Spending less time on meetings, more time on breaks, and delegating her recruitment tasks to the department that is responsible for it helped Sarah have more time for her development tasks.
 In addition to that, Sarah found herself using the Timeular Tracker as a way to start a conversation.
 “It plants the seed in other people’s minds that they may need to re-evaluate how they spend their time too.”